hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 After several attempts to fix this, I found myself having to simply **delete and recreate** my online AND my local repos (by forking or cloning) before making clean changes on a branch, to offer as a PR to the Carpentries maintainer.
-Being a maintainer myself, it was common for people to include multiple "other" actions (adding files, changing files, correcting mistakes, etc.) that are included in PRs.
+Being a maintainer myself, it was common for multiple "other" actions (adding files, changing files, correcting mistakes, etc.) are included in PRs.

 By asking how to easily create a clean Github repo for a PR on the maintainers Slack channel,